 This is by design.
 In the event of something going wrong during setup, we still want the administrator to be able to login and troubleshoot the problem.

-Does SSO work with SSL content filters?
+Does SSO work with TLS and SSL content filters?

 How does SSO work with camera permissions?